 Working with LDAP and Microsoft Active Directory: For most IT professionals, there has been some point in their career where they have connected a product or service to a Microsoft Active Directory with LDAP for authentication.
-This is really nothing new and has been done for years, but I discovered a different way to set up the connections years ago when I was working on a script that would connect to Active Directory with an LDAP call to get a list of members of a group.
+This is especially true when working with the products in VMware’s vCloud suite.
+Most all the products in the vCloud suite like Single Sign-On (SSO) or VMware Operation Manager (vCOPs) as an example relies on LDAP communication to work and function properly.
+This is really nothing new and has been the trend for years, but I discovered a different way to set up the connections years ago when I was working on a script that would connect to Active Directory with an LDAP call to get a list of members of a group.
 I really thought most people already knew this and it was pretty much common knowledge, but it seems lately that every time I work with someone new setting up the LDAP configuration they seem to be quite surprised at the way I do things and I thought this should be something that I share out.
 Continue reading Working with LDAP and Microsoft Active Directory

 When we think of VMware, we usually think of vSphere, VMware’s market leading data center virtualization offering.
 Data center virtualization is infrastructure software, concerned about applications only to the extent that they consist of workloads running inside of guest operating systems or virtual machines.
 However, there is an entirely different side to VMware, one focused on applications.
 This focus includes application management, application monitoring, and development platforms for next generation applications.
 This post will deal with the application management piece.
 Continue reading VMware’s Application Management Strategy